 This also affects brake cooling: there are four heavy braking points and not much distance between corners in which to cool the braking system.
 Therefore keeping the discs and calipers at the correct temperature is vital to avoid any unpleasant surprises.

 The most demanding corner of the entire Spielberg track is turn 2: cars approach at around 305 km/h and have to slow to 67 km/h in just 125 metres, or 2.8 seconds if you prefer.
 The biggest unknown quantity at Austria’s Red Bull Ring is as ever, the weather, because conditions can change repeatedly in this part of the world.
 Being able to react quickly when it comes to strategy will be vitally important.

 Mercedes has won here six times, considering the two victories in 2020 in the Austrian and Stirian GP.
-Mika Hakkinen, Michael Schumacher and Nico Rosberg each have two wins apiece.
+Mika Hakkinen, Michael Schumacher, Nico Rosberg and Max Verstappen each have two wins apiece.